View Research Directory

 A research project of the Department of Archaeology.

 This project aims to question the extent to which the early church really did disappear.
 The politically peripheral nature of this area and the impact of Vikings mean that documentary evidence for the region before the twelfth century is sparse and consists mainly of sources from outside the area.
 Any attempt to reconstruct the nature and development of the early church thus has to be able to fully integrate the archaeological and architectural evidence.
 A small number of early (pre-eleventh century) Christian sites are known, and a series of Christian Merovingian cemeteries are recorded in the antiquarian literature.
-By a combination of desk-based research and fieldwork the evidence for the early church in the Cotentin will be mapped, allowing the study of the development of the religious life in the region to move beyond the limitations of the documentary evidence.
+By a combination of desk-based research and fieldwork this project is mapping the evidence for the early church in the Cotentin, allowing the study of the development of the religious life in the region to move beyond the limitations of the documentary evidence.

-This research is funded by a grant from the Society of Medieval Archaeology, the Society for Church Archaeology and the Society of Antiquaries of London.
+This research is funded by grants from the Society of Medieval Archaeology, the Society for Church Archaeology and the Society of Antiquaries of London.

 Petts, D. (forthcoming, 2014) ‘Churches and Lordship in Western Normandy’ in J. Sánchez Pardo and M. Shapland (eds) Local Churches and Lordship in the European Middle Ages, Brepols

 Petts, D. (forthcoming, 2014) ‘Churches in the landscape in North-West Normandy’ in Hadley, D. and Dyer, C. (eds) Transformations and Continuities in the Eleventh Century: Archaeology of the Norman Conquest, Society for Medieval Archaeology